skupperproject/benchdog/pgbench/README.md

     skupper init
     skupper link create ~/token.yaml

-Once the `wrk-server` service appears in the client namespace, you can run the client using that value for `BENCHDOG_HOST`.
+Once the `pgbench-server` service appears in the client namespace, you can run the client using that value for `BENCHDOG_HOST`.

 ## Configuring Skupper router resource limits